Ownerless island and partial entanglement entropy in island phases: Brief introduction to PEE and BPE in non-island phase

 Since at the balanced point $\mathcal{I}(A,B_1B_2)=\mathcal{I}(A_1A_2,B)$, the BPE can also be expressed as

-Furthermore, in \cite{Camargo:2022mme} it was observed that $\mathcal{I}(A,B_1B_2)+\mathcal{I}(A_1A_2,B)$, which is called the crossing PEE, is minimized at the balance point.
-More interestingly, in CFT$_2$ when $A$ and $B$ are adjacent, this minimal value is given by a universal constant which is the lower bound of a quantity termed the Markov gap \cite{Zou:2020bly,Wen:2021qgx,Hayden:2021gno}.
+\textbf{Minimal crossing PEE}: In the above expression for BPE, the first term is intrinsic, hence only the second term depend on the partition.
+In \cite{Camargo:2022mme} it was observed that the summation $\mathcal{I}(A,B_1B_2)+\mathcal{I}(A_1A_2,B)$, called the \textit{crossing PEE}, is purification independent and minimized at the balance point.
+This observation has been tested in both static \cite{Camargo:2022mme} and covariant \cite{Wen:2022jxr} configurations in AdS$_3$/CFT$_2$.
+In these cases the balance requirements can be replaced by an optimization problem, i.e. minimizing the crossing PEE.
+This is important because searching for the EWCS is also an optimization problem.
+It is interesting that, in CFT$_2$ when $A$ and $B$ are adjacent, this minimized crossing PEE is given by a universal constant which is the lower bound of a quantity termed the Markov gap \cite{Zou:2020bly,Wen:2021qgx,Hayden:2021gno}.